 No article series about Southeast Asia would be complete without at least a passing mention of Angkor Wat.
-This impressive temple is one of the most popular travel destinations in the world, and certainly tops the list of favorite destinations for most travelers in Southeast Asia.
-Here, in the penultimate article of my ecotourism series, we finally get a chance to talk about this awesome destination, and how to make the most ecoconcious decision possible when travelling from ruin to ruin!
+This impressive temple is one of the most popular travel destinations in the world, and certainly tops the list of favourite destinations for most travellers in Southeast Asia.
+Here, in the penultimate article of my ecotourism series, we finally get a chance to talk about this awesome destination, and how to make the most eco-conscious decision possible when travelling from ruin to ruin!

 If you’re not in great shape or want to go a little faster, you’ll be pleased to know that electric bikes are now available from a handful of shops in Siem Reap.
 Rentals seem to start at $10 per day, but you may be able to talk them down to $7 or so.
 The electric bikes are essentially a combination of a motor bike and a standard bicycle.
 They still have pedals and can run entirely on manual power, but they’re also equipped with a small electric motor that you can throttle in a similar manner to a standard electric motorbike.
 When using the engine, you don’t go quite as fast as a gas powered motorbike, but definitely a good deal faster than you could pedal.
 The electric bikes are a unique and enjoyable way to get around Angkor Wat without having to work too hard or damage the environment too much.